src-d/guide/talent/onboarding/README.md

 #### San Francisco Conference Rooms

 - Since we're sharing the space with Holberton, we are able to make use of the conference rooms when necessary, but they can't be reserved.

+### Get to know the team better

+#### Sourcerers Matchup

+- On our Slack there is a bot named Donut to help us get to know each other better.
+The bot randomly pairs everyone in #sourcerers-matchup channel every 2 weeks on Monday and encourage them to meet for a videocall or at the kitchen.
+Every new member is up to decide if wants to be part of the matchup or not.

+#### Sourcerers Q&As

+- We have created a list of a few personal [questions](https://github.com/src-d/guide/tree/master/talent/sourcerers#questions-to-learn-sourcerers-better) that every team member can reply on GitHub.
+By doing so we can establish more personal relationships outside of work activities within the team.